Flexible Rotary Drill Tool Drive Dremel Flex Shaft Attachment 42″ Dremel Extension (This tool is not Dremel Brand, Dremel is a Registered Trademark)

 MAKE SURE THE ROTARY TOOL IS UNPLUGGED FOR THE NEXT STEPS

-3-Now, the idea is you are attaching the core of the flex shaft into the rotary tool collet just like you would attach any kind of tool with a 1/8″ shaft.
-The flex shaft is there to transfer the rotation, that’s it.
-It is just like an extension.
+3- You are now attaching the core of the dremel extension shaft into the rotary tool collet just like you would attach any kind of tool with a 1/8″ shaft.
+The dremel extension will transfer the rotational motion.
+It is an extension.
 Push the core of the flex shaft into the rotary tool collet and tighten the collet.
 You can use the collet lock button to prevent it from turning while you are tightening the nut.

-4- You can now screw the silver color fitting end of the flex shaft onto the rotary tool housing.
+4- Screw the silver color fitting end of the dremel extension onto the rotary tool housing.
 This is where you removed the collar.
 We are now done attaching the flex shaft to the rotary tool.
 From now on, the next steps are about attaching the bit or burr to the flex shaft.

 6- You can now attach the bit.
-And tighten the nut at the tip of the black end of the flex shaft.
+And tighten the nut at the tip of the black end of the dremel extension.

 *Dremel is a registered trademark of respected owners.
-This tool is not Dremel brand.
+This tool is not a Dremel brand.